kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 If not 10x better, then there is no point in working on this idea because it is not convincing enough to acquire users.
 A 10% better product will have a super hard time asking users to form new habits.

 8. How easy is it to get to the target audience?
 How big is the market?
-E.g. restaurant is a terrible audience to go after.
-(See here) If it requires salespeople to go door-to-door to get to the audience, the idea won’t fly.
+E.g. restaurant is a terrible audience to go after. (<a href="https://medium.com/build-something-cool/my-cofounder-said-i-love-what-were-doing-and-we-shut-down-our-startup-80d5e710c2b2">See here</a>) If it requires salespeople to go door-to-door to get to the audience, the idea won’t fly.
 Also, after focusing on a niche audience, it must be possible to expand to other groups.

 Over to you
 As a founder, it is your role to evaluate an idea and the relevant hypotheses before wasting resources on building it or even just researching it.